gdcc/pyDataverse/README.md

 ./run_tests.sh -p 3.8
 ```

 Once finished, you can find the test results in the `dv/unit-tests.log` file and in the terminal.
+The Dataverse logs are saved in the `dv/dataverse-logs.log` file and can be helpful in cases of internal server errors.
+If you happen to encounter such an error, please share the logs with us at the [Zulip](https://dataverse.zulipchat.com/#narrow/stream/377090-python) so we can investigate the issue.

 ## Manual setup